 So, how did the Stratocaster begin?
 At this point, you may be thinking “there is no such thing as a 1953 Fender Stratocaster”… But, they had to start somewhere right?!?
 Just like any great product they started with a prototype.
 Maybe a couple of them but there is only one that has been documented.

-The company had built the first solid-body electric guitar.
+The company had built one of the first the solid-body electric guitars.
 Not steel guitar like the frying pan models in the 20s and 30s.
 But, actual solid body electric guitar.
 It started as the Esquire in 1949 and quickly the name was changed to the Broadcaster.
-However, Gretsch was making a drum set with the same name and sent a Cease and Desist letter to Fender about the name
+However, Gretsch was making a drum set with the same name and sent a Cease and Desist letter to Fender about the name.

 Anyway, that guitar was changed to the Telecaster in late 1951 after spending a few months as a No caster (they cut the Broadcaster name off of the logo until the new logos came in that said Telecaster).